What is Healthy Start?

 - pulses – fresh, dried, tinned pulses

-- infant formula milk that is based on cow’s milk and can be used from birth
+- infant formula milk that is based on cow’s milk and can be used from birth (stage one)

 Healthy Start Vitamins